Tillerson says US considers Venezuela oil sale restrictions

 “We also have called upon Russia to fulfill its role as the guarantor of eliminating chemical weapons from the Syrian regime” and said the U.S. has called on Russia to stop vetoing U.N. resolutions needed for international investigation of such cases.

-Associated Press writer John Lederman in Washington D.C. contributed to this report.
+Associated Press writer Josh Lederman in Washington contributed to this report.